TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 If you now login to your NMI, you will see the NMI for the Network Plugin.
 Lets create some "Digital Twins" in the network plugin.

-In the C-DEngine a "Digital Twin" is a "Thing"
+In the C-DEngine a "Digital Twin" is a "Thing" managed by the C-DEngine.
+A "Thing" (or the base class "TheBaseThing") is owned by a plugin and represents the state and events of a physical device.
+In case of the network plugins, we are creating digital twins of pingable network end points

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2ODE2MTk1OSwyMTE4MTk3ODc5LDE4Nz
+eyJoaXN0b3J5IjpbLTcxNTgyOTk1NCwyMTE4MTk3ODc5LDE4Nz
 Y1NjQ4MzMsMTg5OTA2NTQ5MCwtNTE3MDI5MDAwLDYwNDczOTg5
 OCwtNDI3NzM5ODA2LDI5OTExNTk2MSwxMDA3MDYzMjAyXX0=
 -->